 Lucy Johns, Teacher of Darkroom Photography and Fine Art Photographer.

 My photographs are recordings of the everyday.
-They are of strangers, still lives, subjects within the landscape, objects and people that have made a genuine mark on my existence.
+They are of strangers, still lives, subjects within the landscape, objects and people that have made a mark on my existence.
+I like to arrange, observe and contemplate subjects inside and outside of the frame.
+I’m concerned for and have a great appreciation of the environment and our natural world.

-I was offered the job as Teacher of Photography at Rickmansworth School via a telephone call, the very day after graduating from university and have been teaching in the Darkroom ever since.
+I was offered the job as Teacher of Photography at Rickmansworth School soon after graduating and have been teaching GCSE and A Level Photography in the Darkroom ever since.

 'To have the heart to notice' as part of the 'PARADALIA' show for AUCB Photography Graduates at the Truman Gallery, Brick Lane, London, 2011.